Jean-MarcHarvengt/VGA_t4/README.md

 ---
 ## 3. Known issues

-- currently fixed resolution of 352x240 or 512x240 pixels
 - video memory is allocated using malloc in T4 heap
-- as the 2 DMA transfers are not started exactly at same time, there is a bit of color smearing
+- as the 2 DMA transfers are not started exactly at same time, color smearing between high and low color nibbles is compensated by pixel shifting (at low 352xYYY only)
-- Some gitter (may be can be improved?)
 - Default is 8bits RRRGGGBB (332) but 12bits GBB0RRRRGGGBB (444) feasible BUT NOT TESTED !!!!
 - I did not tested on an HDMI display with a VGA adapter